About

 College-Level Workload

-Similar to what they would experience in a college course, students can expect a heavy workload of assignments to complete outside of class meeting times.
+Similar to what they would experience in a college course, participants can expect a heavy workload of assignments to complete outside of class meeting times.
 Coursework will include assigned readings, group work, lectures, and more.

 Student Engagement